englekk/handbook-docs/Fuse/04 - Layout.md

 This puts the elements anchor in the middle of its left edge.

-## $(Absolute positioning) $(X:) $(Y:)
+### $(Absolute positioning) $(X:) $(Y:)

 If we want to give our elements an explicit position, we can assign their `X` and `Y` properties.
 The `X` property will move the element relative to the left side of its container, while the `Y` property moves it relative to the top.

 Be aware that absolute positioning elements should generally be avoided in favor of using layout rules.
-This is because when real data is used, the absolute values used might no longer be meaningfull.
+This is because when real data is used, the absolute values used might no longer be meaningful.

 ## Status bars